 Elections & Voter Registration

-Early, In Person Voting is Coming to Michigan Elections in 2024
+Early, In Person Voting is Now Available

 Registration Information